Hiya! I'm

 Integrated Systems Neuroengineering (ISN) Lab

-• Using Autodesk Inventor to create mechanical model for the PCB
+• Using Autodesk Inventor to create mechanical model for the PCB housing and electrode placement

 Research Position